enums-id/java-infra-map/ai/readme.md

 Prompting the AI to generate the news.
-Generates `../public/news/*.json`
+Generates `../public/news/*.json`. must be executed in here.

 ```bash
 export OPENAI_API_KEY="sk-p...."